Like so many other parents balancing law school and life, Emily Horjus '23 was multitasking.

-In the Program for Parents and Caregivers, law students have the freedom to take classes based on their unique needs and schedules, working closely with an academic advisor to plan their customized course of study.
+In the Flexible Part-Time JD Program, law students have the freedom to take classes based on their unique needs and schedules, working closely with an academic advisor to plan their customized course of study.
 They also have an extended timeline to graduate: six years, instead of the four years most part-time law programs usually take.

-The Program for Parents and Caregivers at New England Law is extremely selective too.
-It’s currently open only to students who would not be able to attend law school without these special conditions.
-They must outline their homecare responsibilities when they apply to the school, and admissions decisions are made on a case-by-case basis in conjunction with the Office of the Dean.
+The program is selective too.
+Students must outline the circumstances requiring an extra flexible schedule when they apply to the school, and admissions decisions are made on a case-by-case basis in conjunction with the Office of the Dean.

 That flexibility was critical factors for Horjus, but so was location.
 A longtime resident of Boston, she knew she couldn't uproot her family for law school.
 New England Law’s demographics appealed to her as well.
 “It was the first law school for women, and in terms of diversity, it is a lot better than a lot of the other law schools out there,” Horjus says.
 “That mattered to me.”